ExplodingThings/Notes/README.md

-# Notes for coding (to help find imformation) and premade code.
+# Notes for coding (to help find information) and premade code.